THRIVE MIDDLE SCHOOL MINISTRY

 Wednesday Night Youth Group (June through August)

 Over the summer, we have youth group on Wednesday night.
 We start the summer activities with Tour de Fries, our French fry tasting event.
 Over the summer we have many campfires complete with s’mores and hot dogs.
 We play with water balloons and squirt guns.
 We have a volleyball court outside where we play games.
 We also have a time in God’s Word after dinner and before the games begin.
+These evenings are sometimes combined with our high school youth and sometimes separate.

 We offer confirmation classes for middle and high schoolers.
 Confirmation is a time where kids are given an opportunity and a place where they can ask questions and take a deeper look at their Lutheran beliefs and faith.
 When the classes are over they stand before their church family and confirm their faith and their responsibility in continuing to grow in their faith.
 This is a rite of passage for older children taking steps into adulthood.